dwilliams-github/robots/README.md

 code, it's easy to reconstruct what I did.

-It's a simple CPU, so it wasn't hard to write an execution loop for the main process, and put background tasks (motor movement, sensor reading) into a simple timer interrupt routine.
+It's a simple CPU, so it wasn't hard to write an execution loop for the main thread, and put background tasks (motor movement, sensor reading) into a simple timer interrupt routine (it looks like I included slots for up to 10 interrupt routines, so you could say I supported up to 11 concurrent threads).
 The main loop and logic were written in c (using a cross-compiler).
 The drivers and interrupt routines were written in macro assembly.
-To save memory, I wrote my own LCD output routine, so that the robot can print messages, but without the overhead of a formal "printf" library.
+To save memory, I wrote my own LCD output routine, so that the robot can print messages, but without the memory overhead of a formal "printf" library.
 For debugging, I used the db11 remote debugger.

 Code was created on a MacOS 9 system.
 A USB-to-serial cable was used to talk to the robot.
 It looks like I tinkered a bit to get